forestryio/forestry.io/hugo/content/blog/build-a-json-api-with-hugo.md

         }
     {{ end }}

-**Sports taxonomy**
+### Adding a Taxonomy for Sports
 Adding a sports category into the mix is not that complicated.
-Let’s open our `config.toml` and tell Hugo there’s a new Taxo in town and that we need an Output Format for it.
+First, we need to open `config.toml` to tell Hugo two things:

+1. We are declaring a new taxonomy called *sports*, and
+2. Taxonomies are also compatible with our JSON output format.

     [taxonomies]